Ramasheesh/supplierAssignment/README.md

 # PostMan API URL for query
-# query fiels is {Location , nature_of_business , manufacturing_process}
+# query field is {Location , nature_of_business , manufacturing_process}
-you can search via single field of these or simanteniously
+you can search via a single field of these or all of them simultaneously

 # curl -X POST
 "http://localhost:8000/api/supplier/querySupplier?location=India&nature_of_business=small_scale&manufacturing_process=3d_printing&page=1&limit=10" -H "Content-Type: application/json"

-# this is the api for create supplier
+# This is the API for creating supplier
 # curl -X POST
 "http://localhost:8000/api/supplier/createSupplier"

-# for validation i used Joi to validate the field
+# For validation I used Joi to validate the field
-For the create Supplier API all the field is required For the Query Supplier API all the field is Optional
+For the create Supplier API all the field is required For the Query Supplier API, all the fields are Optional